Don't you just love the Washington terminology trying to walk back his comments?

 Rising early to go to work or exercise might not be beneficial to health.

-Uh rather, it might be a risk for vascular diseases, said an abstract of the study, the study covering 3,017 healthy adults between uh 23 and 90, uh found that early risers had a greater risk of heart conditions, including hypertension, and of having strokes.
+The study covering 3,017 healthy adults between 23 and 90 found that early risers had a greater risk of heart conditions, including hypertension, and of having strokes.

 However, the study also noted that early risers were usually older.